Committed to Moving the Needle on Gender Diversity

 Following on from her degree in Psychology and Masters in Education, Sarah’s doctoral thesis focused on connecting emotional intelligence solutions to support children in global transition.

-At IWD 2020, Dr Sarah Whyte will share her keynote: Emotional Equity at Work.
+At Equity In Action, Dr Sarah Whyte will share her keynote: Emotional Equity at Work.

 Her talk highlights the imbalance in how we expect men and women to express their emotions at work, and the clear disparity in the consequences for each gender when they display the same emotion.